hemakesh-github/doc/README.md

 ## Neighborhood Groups

-~ Neiborhood Groups allows residents to connect with their neighbors and engage with their local community.
+~ Neiborhood Groups allow residents to connect with their neighbors and engage with their local community.

 ~ After user authentication, joining a neighborhood group is mandatory

-~ User can create a group by entering name and location fields or user can join a an existing group based on their residential area.
+~ User can create a group by entering name and location fields or user can join an existing group based on their residential area.

 ~ Group discussions, polls, and file sharing functionalities within each group.

 ## Marketplace

-~ users can explore local businesses and services within their neighbourhood
+~ Users can explore local businesses and services within their neighborhood

 ~ Business owners can advertise their services by creating listings with descriptions, images, and contact information